DonsWayo/terraform-provider-terraprobe/README.md

 - `--test`: Run Terraform to test the provider
 - `--unit`: Run unit tests only
 - `--all`: Run both unit tests and Terraform tests

+The script will check for Docker availability and alert you if Docker is not available, which may affect database tests.

 ## Contributing